-Microblading - 1 complimentary touch up with 6-8 weeks
+Microblading - 1 complimentary touch up within 6-8 weeks

 Color Boost / 3rd Touch Up - touch up within 6 months of last service

-Yearly Touch Up - returning clients within 1 - 2 years
+Yearly Touch Up - returning guests within 1 - 2 years

 Color Correction - add On